Vinay Patel joined UTS in 2011. Currently he is a Lecturer of undergraduate Finance courses.

 Bohmann, M, Michayluk, D, Patel, V & Walsh, K 2019, 'Liquidity and earnings in event studies: Does data granularity matter?', Pacific-Basin Finance Journal, vol. 54, pp. 118-131.View/Download from: Publisher's site

-Michayluk, DM & Patel, V 2016, 'Return predictability following different drivers of large price changes', International Review of Financial Analysis, vol. 45, pp. 202-214.View/Download from: UTS OPUS or Publisher's site
+Michayluk, DM & Patel, V 2016, 'Return predictability following different drivers of large price changes', International Review of Financial Analysis, vol. 45, pp. 202-214.View/Download from: Publisher's site

 This study uniquely examines return predictability following different drivers of large price changes.
 We use several novel features of the Australian information generation environment to overcome identification issues of large price changes inherent in earlier studies.
 In contrast to prior results, we find that large price changes are permanent when they are driven by public information consistent with the semi-strong efficient markets hypothesis and also when driven by private information.
 For large price changes which do not correspond with information, we show that investors could profit from the subsequent over-reaction in returns.

 Using several microstructure variables, this study provides an intra-day examination of aggressive

 trading around Australian takeover announcements.
 We conduct this analysis for both target

 and bidding firms.
 We examine aggressive trading (i.e. by those who initiate the trade) using the

 abnormal behaviour of returns, trading volume, volatility and time-weighted spreads and depth.

 In addition, we develop a novel profit/loss measure (PLM) based on trade initiation and provide

 new evidence using the recently developed volume-synchronised probability of informed trading

 (VPIN) metric.
 In a univariate setting, these measures provide evidence of increased aggressive